 MXF Files Structure

 Material Exchange Format (MXF) is a container or "wrapper" format used mainly for high-end production of professional video and audio media.
 MXF features full timecode and metadata support, and is designed to meet the SMPTE standards for professional video and audio production.

 On the top level, MXF files have a complex structure of nested containers, which can be divided into Header, Body and Footer sections.

 MXF Body is the key section and the biggest part of the file.
 It contains actual media data (video and audio streams), also called the "essence" elements.

 There may be multiple different streams within one MXF file encoded in a variety of different video and audio formats.
 Apart from essence elements, the Body section also contains indexes and frames made of SystemMetadata.

 The Header and Footer sections declare the video and audio formats/settings of the essence elements contained in the Body.
 This includes video resolution, frame rate, bit rate, video and audio codecs used in each media stream, etc. The Header and Footer sections also contain details about how media tracks are organized within the Body section.

-Typical Incidents When MXF Files Get Corrupted
+How MXF Files May Get Corrupted

 Most of the enquiries to repair corrupt MXF files can be divided into two groups: